jimmy-lan/let-it-fly/client/src/config/README.md

 }
 ```

+The above code, which is an example object of `SideMenuConfigGroup`,
-The above code specifies that for authenticated individual with role
+specifies that for authenticated individual with role
 `UserRole.user`, the menu will render an item with icon `HomeIcon`
 and text `Home`.
 In addition, the menu item will bring the user to url `/my` when
 the user clicks on it.